Dublin Port

 Dublin Port (Calafort Átha Cliath) is the seaport of Dublin, Ireland, of both historical and contemporary economic importance.
-Approximately two-thirds of Ireland's port traffic travels via the port, which is by far the busiest on the island of Ireland.
+Approximately two-thirds of Ireland's maritime freight traffic, in turn almost 90% of all freight, travels via the port, which is by far the busiest on the island of Ireland.

+The port lies mostly on the northern side of the mouth area of the River Liffey, with an enclave on the southern side also.
+It is served by road and rail.
+The port is operated by a State-owned commercial company, successor to bodies dating back to the 18th century.
+Dublin's port was previously located more than 2 km upstream.

+The port is operated by the semi-state Dublin Port Company (DPC), incorporated in 1997, which succeeded the Dublin Port and Docks Board established under the Dublin Port Act 1867.
+The company oversees port infrastructure, pilotage services within Dublin Bay, and manages the port's lighthouses.
+The port handled 38.1 million tonnes of cargo in 2019, with around 7,000 ship visits recorded as of 2025.

+The history of the port dates to the medieval period, when it was located on the south bank of the Liffey near Christ Church Cathedral.
+Its development accelerated from 1707 with the establishment of the Ballast Office, followed by the construction of the Great South Wall beginning in 1715 and the Bull Wall completed in 1825.
+The advent of containerisation in the latter half of the 20th century drove the port further downstream to accommodate vessels requiring deeper water.

+Dublin Port offers Roll-on/roll-off passenger ferry services across the Irish Sea to Holyhead, as well as seasonal services to Douglas, Isle of Man and year-round services to Cherbourg, France.
+It is also a growing destination for cruise liners, recording 158 cruise ship visits in 2019.
+A master plan published in 2012, covering development up to 2040, sets out capacity improvements while committing to no expansion into Dublin Bay.

 Location

 The modern Dublin Port is located on either side of the River Liffey, out to its mouth.
 On the north side of the river, the main part (205 ha) of the port lies at the end of East Wall and North Wall, from Alexandra Quay.
 The element of the port on the south side of the river is much smaller (51 ha) and lies at the beginning of the Poolbeg peninsula.

 Access

-The port is served by road, with a direct connection from the Dublin Port Tunnel to the northern part (and so a connection with the M50 motorway).
+The port is served by road, with a direct connection from the Dublin Port Tunnel to the northern part (and so a connection with Dublin's M50 orbital motorway).

 There is no passenger rail service to either part of Dublin Port but the northern part is served by freight rail.
 The northern part is also served by Nolan Coaches Route 853 Dublin City to Dublin Port and Dublin Bus, with route 53 and by a Luas terminus just outside the port area.
 The southern part can be reached by bus.